NathanKr/React/HOC/log_props/README.md

   <h2>React version</h2>
-    This was tested with react version 16.3
+    This was tested with react version 16.3.
+    In particular getDerivedStateFromProps used in hocLogProps is new in 16.3

   <h2>Creator</h2>
   Nathan Krasney